Henry Pierrepont, 1st Marquess of Dorchester

 Henry Pierrepont, 1st Marquess of Dorchester, PC, FRS, FRCP (March 1606 – 8 December 1680) was an English peer.
 He was the son of Robert Pierrepont, 1st Earl of Kingston-upon-Hull, and his wife, the former Gertrude Talbot, daughter of George Talbot and Elizabeth Reyner, and cousin of the Earl of Shrewsbury.
+He was born in Mansfield, Nottinghamshire.

 Career

-Styled Viscount Newark from 1628, he was member of parliament for Nottingham from 1628 until 1629, and was summoned to the House of Lords in his father's Barony of Pierrepont in 1641.
+Styled Viscount Newark from 1628, he was the Member of Parliament for Nottingham from 1628 until 1629, and was summoned to the House of Lords in his father's Barony of Pierrepont in 1641.
 He succeeded his father as 2nd Earl of Kingston-upon-Hull in 1643.

-During the earlier part of the English Civil War he was at Oxford in attendance upon the King, whom he represented at the negotiations at Uxbridge.
-In 1645 he was made a Privy Counsellor and created Marquess of Dorchester; but in 1647 he compounded for his estates by paying a large fine to the parliamentarians.
+During the earlier part of the English Civil War, he was at Oxford in attendance upon the King, whom he represented at the negotiations at Uxbridge.
+In 1645, he was made a Privy Counsellor and created Marquess of Dorchester, but in 1647, he compounded for his estates by paying a large fine to the parliamentarians.
 Afterwards, Lord Dorchester, who was always fond of books, spent his time mainly in London engaged in the study of medicine and law, his devotion to the former science bringing upon him a certain amount of ridicule and abuse.
 His collection of books is now part of the library of the Royal College of Physicians.

-In 1658 he was made a Fellow of the College of Physicians.
-After the Restoration he was restored to the Privy Council, and was made Recorder of Nottingham and a Fellow of the Royal Society.
+In 1658, he was made a Fellow of the College of Physicians.
+After the Restoration, he was restored to the Privy Council and was made Recorder of Nottingham and a Fellow of the Royal Society.

 Personality

 He was notorious for his bad temper and violent outbursts.
 He challenged his son-in-law, the future Duke of Rutland, to a duel in 1660; Dorchester blamed Rutland for the fact that his marriage to Dorchester's daughter Anne was notoriously unhappy.
-In 1638 he had to sue for a royal pardon for an assault on one Philip Kinder committed within the precincts of Westminster Abbey, during a religious service.
+In 1638, he had to sue for a royal pardon for an assault on one Philip Kinder committed within the precincts of Westminster Abbey, during a religious service.
 In 1666, on a trivial pretext, he and George Villiers, 2nd Duke of Buckingham, came to blows in the Painted Chamber at Westminster during a Parliamentary conference.
-They were both imprisoned in the Tower of London for violating the dignity of Parliament as a result, but they were soon released after apologising.
+They were both imprisoned in the Tower of London for violating the dignity of Parliament, but were soon released after apologising.